New Jersey Amputation Lawyer

 New Jersey Attorneys Assisting Employees Suffering From Loss Of Limbs

 Although any work-related injury can cause disruptions, some injuries may irreparably alter an employee’s life.
 For example, if an employee sustains an injury at work that causes the employee to suffer the loss of a limb, the employee will suffer immense pain and will need to undergo invasive medical treatment.
 They may never regain full functional capacity again.
 Fortunately, New Jersey’s workers’ compensation law allows employees who suffer an amputation due to a work-related injury to recover benefits.
-If your limb or appendage was amputated during or after an injury at work, the New Jersey amputation injury lawyers at the Law Offices of Jonathan F. Marshall can guide you through the process of filing a workers’ compensation claim, and we will diligently pursue all the benefits that you may be owed.
+If your limb or appendage was amputated during or after an injury at work, a New Jersey amputation injury lawyer at New Jersey Workers Compensation Lawyer of JFM Law can guide you through the process of filing a workers’ compensation claim, and we will diligently pursue all the benefits that you may be owed.

 Examples Of Accidents That Lead To Amputations